Skip to main content

 The returnTypes and context are described at the top of this page.

-INDEX is redundant in this operation.
+Note on return types: INDEX is redundant in this operation.

 Performance: The worst-case performance of getting elements by index range is ๐“ž(M) for an ordered list that is stored in memory.
 Unordered lists, or an ordered list stored on SSD has a ๐“ž(N + M), where M is the element count of the range, and N is the element count of the list.
-See List Performance for the full worst-case performance analysis of the List API.
+See List performance for the full worst-case performance analysis of the List API.

-For [1, 3, 3, 7, 0] the VALUE range starting at index 2 and containing 3 elements gives back [3, 7, 0], while the INVERTED | VALUE of the same range gives back [1, 3].
+For ["Jesse Rogan","Elon Smith","Jeff Baker","Mark Zimmer","Bill Gruber"] the VALUE range starting at index 2 and containing 3 elements gives back ["Jeff Baker","Mark Zimmer","Bill Gruber"], while the INVERTED | VALUE of the same range gives back ["Jesse Rogan","Elon Smith"].

-Code Samples
+Code Samplesโ€‹

 Gets the element with the specified rank order.
 The rank must be a number between 0 (lowest rank) and N-1 (highest rank), where N is the length of the list.
 The rank can also be a negative number, with -1 being the element with the highest rank.